 We both surprised each other in how well we responded to the news of the 416 fire and just started brainstorming to figure out how we could still have the wedding weekend of our dreams.
 We ended up hosting the welcome BBQ at our own home in Mancos Thursday evening.
 We moved our “Hike with the Bride” to the McPhee Overlook trail above the McPhee reservoir, which was low but still stunning.
 We moved the “Mountain Bike Ride with the Groom” to Boggy Draw which was pretty much right across the street from the new venue.
 We decided to keep the rehearsal dinner in Durango on Friday night.
 It was well worth the drive from Dolores and many of our guests thought so too!
 Then on Saturday, we held the ceremony and reception at the Sophia Retreat Center.
 It took a dedicated team to pull it all off…but we did it, and it really was remarkable to see it all come together.

 We wanted a lot of greenery and wood accents along with a pop of color for the summer.
 We figured this was perfect for a wedding in the heart of the San Juan Mountains.
 Our color palette included sage Green, light purple, rose gold, & grey.

 I had my bouquet wrapped with one of the lace sleeves from my mom’s wedding dress.

 My dress was from Essence of Australia (D2174); it was a fit and flare with a high neckline and illusion back.
 The style was very different from what I thought I wanted when going in to try dresses on, but I fell in love with it!
-The girls wore Dessy Group dresses in a color Seagrass.
-They were all floor length, but each had a unique style.
+The girls wore Dessy Group dresses in the color Seagrass.
+They were all floor-length, but each had a unique style.